JasonYuan869/AutoWaifuClaimer/README.md

 * DM the user on every attempted claim
 * Save everything that was rolled and at what time in `/data/rolled.txt`
 * Automatically send roll commands
+* Randomness feature to only roll for 25% of hours, to relieve suspicion
 * *Technically* not a third-party client for user accounts, unlike other autoclaimers (which would be against the TOS)
 * Cross-platform support